-This model is also equipped with a self-diagnosis device for the immobilizer system.
+The self-diagnosis device also detects problems in the immobilizer system circuits.
 If the immobilizer system is not working correctly, the indicator light will start flashing a pattern when the key is turned to "ON".
 When this occurs, have a Yamaha dealer check the self-diagnosis system.
 However, if the indicator light slowly flashes five times, and then quickly flashes two times repeatedly, this error could be caused by signal interference.
 If this occurs, try the following.